THE HIGH-KNEE ONE-HUNDRED

 --Borbetomagus-Sauter, Dietrich, Miller

---American History X (Ed Norton's performance more than makes up for the occasional hokiness of the screenplay.)
+--American History X (Ed Norton's performance more than makes up for

 --Thurston Moore and Tom Surgal-Klangfarbenmelodie